edhowland/viper/README.md

 ### Version 2.0.0

+Releas : cleo

 ## Abstract

-This is a simple editor in Ruby that works with screen readers, esp. like VoiceOver in Mac OS/X, or with Orca in Linux with Gnome desktops.
+This is a simple editor in Ruby that works with screen readers, esp. like VoiceOver in Mac OS, or with Orca in Linux with Gnome desktops.
 Viper only attempts an audible interface.
 Sighted users of the program will only see confusing gibberish on the screen.